 Sure, I agree that todays social media has a global influence in society at every level.
 To place the blame exclusively at its feet though is an oversimplification.

 You see for some, social media has given a voice.
 Allowing people to see beyond walls.
-Technology makes the inaccessible accessible to isolated people.
-It also isolates.
+Technology makes the inaccessible, accessible to isolated people.
+Paradoxically social media can also isolates the people with the same vulnerabilities.

 Equally, every generation has their own social media.
 Even the Roman’s had it.
 From guys boasting about how many sexual conquests they had, to rhymes of undying love.